-Sexual assault and aggravated sexual assault are serious felony crimes, and UT Arlington considers it imperative to provide sexual assault awareness programs aimed at the prevention of such crimes.
-The Police Department’s crime prevention officer and staff from UT Arlington Relationship Violence and Sexual Assault Prevention Program are available to coordinate programs that include representatives from Safe Haven of Tarrant County and the Women's Center of Tarrant County.
+Dating violence, domestic violence, stalking, sexual assault, and aggravated sexual assault are serious crimes, and UT Arlington considers it imperative to provide sexual assault awareness programs aimed at the prevention of such crimes.
+Staff from the UTA Police Department and the UT Arlington Relationship Violence and Sexual Assault Prevention Program are available to coordinate prevention efforts and University response procedures, which include support services, academic and housing accommodations, and confidential reporting.

 The first priority for a victim of sexual assault is to get to a place of safety; then obtain necessary medical treatment.
 If the assault occurred on campus, notify the UT Arlington Police Department immediately.
 Other campus staff such as residence hall staff or counselors may assist in reporting the sexual assault to the Police Department and the Office of Community Standards.
 If the assault occurred outside the UT Arlington campus, the local police department where the assault occurred should be called.
 Time is a critical factor for evidence collection and preservation.

 Filing a report with the UT Arlington Police Department will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will ensure that a victim of sexual assault receives the necessary medical treatment and tests at no expense to the victim; provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam); and assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

 For detailed information about sexual offense prevention and response, including the official University policies and procedures, visit uta.edu/rvsp.